Almost every culture has food that raises the odd eyebrow or is considered just plain gross. We bring you Balut (also spelled Balot).

 In many ways it’s sad people get so grossed out, and that it’s considered “exotic”.
 In fact, it is pretty damned delicious.

-You crack the gg, take off the top, add salt and vinegar, and then drink the juice lije a shot.
+You crack the egg, take off the top, add salt and vinegar, and then drink the juice like a shot.
 That’s right a shot of duck fluid.

 Heard the chicken and the egg thing?
 It’s halfway between a chicken and an egg, but it’s a duck (I’m confusing myself now).

 Not all Filipinos eat balut, but most do, and it tends to be an “after sundown” thing.
 It’s said it’s because it looks so bad (and thus needs to be unseen).
 I have a different theory.
 Pizza, kebab, chips.
-Every country needs a late night drunk food.
+Every country needs a late-night drunk food.
 The Philippines has balut!

-Oh and if the duck were not already the most unlucky animal in the Philippines, another delicacy is 2 day old duck!
+Oh and if the duck were not already the most unlucky animal in the Philippines, another delicacy is 2-day old duck!
 This can be tried in Sagada.
-It is quite chewy, and spicy!
+It is quite chewy and spicy!

-Now as you might imagine from our description so far, balut tends to be a working class dish of the people (it usually costs less than 50 cents), but (some) upscale restaurants are trying to put a new take on the dish.
+Now as you might imagine from our description so far, balut tends to be a working-class dish of the people (it usually costs less than 50 cents), but (some) upscale restaurants are trying to put a new take on the dish.